GEANT/ansible-shibboleth/README.md

 1. R&E Home Organization
 2. Identity Federation Operators
-3. Anyone wants to deploy a Shibboleth Identity Provider
+3. Anyone wants to deploy a Shibboleth Identity Provider with a high level of details

 [[TOP](#ansible-playbook-to-deploy-shibboleth-identity-provider)]